script

 Compensation & Benefits

-Graduate assistants receive the benefit of tuition remission (up to 6 hours per semester) and compensation in the form of a monthly stipend.
+Graduate assistants receive the benefit of tuition remission (up to 6 hours per semester) and compensation in the form of hourly pay or a monthly stipend.
 Some departments/programs are able to offer additional compensation in the form of housing and a meal plan.

 Tuition Remission